u1up0ng/disaster_response_pipeline/README.md

 The final deliverable of the project is a web app that employs ETL, NLP, and Machine Learning Pipeline lessons taught from the nano degree.<br>

 #### Notes<a name="notes"></a>
-C-Support Vector Classification was the model selected for the project due to higher score achieved.
+C-Support Vector Classification was the model selected for the project due to higher score achieved.<br>
+**Note to reviewer:** GridSearchCV parameters were reduced in the submitted code for a faster run of the training classifier .
+Training takes time, thanks for your patience.

 #### Data <a name="data"></a>
 Two CSV files holds the data, courtesy of [Figure Eight](https://www.welcome.ai/figure-eight).
 Files 'disaster_categories.csv' and 'disaster_messages.csv', are pre-formatted data, that needed ETL for it to be loaded to a sqlite database.